Verdat-Fatima/File-Organizer/README.md

 # File-Organizer
-A Python file management tool that automatically organizes files in a selected folder into categories like Images, Documents, Videos, Music, Archives, and Programs.
+This project is a simple Python-based File Management System that helps organize files in a selected folder automatically.
+It uses tkinter for folder selection and the os and shutil libraries to handle file operations.
+The program scans all files in the chosen directory and sorts them into categorized folders such as Images, Documents, Videos, Music, Archives, and Programs.
+Each file is moved to its respective category based on its extension, making your folders neat and easy to manage.
+This project is useful for anyone who wants to keep their files organized with just one click.